 A master of smart focus is able to increasingly do a lot more by doing less overall.
 With such skill, you know how to work smart and take control over your own time.

 Step 3: Upgrade Your Mind

-Learning & Adaptability is the skill where you can master any knowledge or skill quickly.
-With the right mindsets and toolkit to respond to change swiftly, you will never stop making progress in life.
+Learning & Adaptability are skills that can help you master any knowledge or skill quickly.
+With the right mindset and toolkit to respond to change swiftly, you will never stop making progress in life.

 Instead of resisting change on instinct like most others, this skill helps you to embrace changes and incorporate them quickly in your life.